msgpack/msgpack-python/README.md

 ### Security

-To unpacking data received from unreliable source, msgpack provides two security options.
+When unpacking data received from an unreliable source, msgpack provides two security options.

 `max_buffer_size` (default: `100*1024*1024`) limits the internal buffer size.
-It is used to limit the preallocated list size too.
+It is also used to limit preallocated list sizes.

 `strict_map_key` (default: `True`) limits the type of map keys to bytes and str.
-While msgpack spec doesn't limit the types of the map keys, there is a risk of the hashdos.
+While the MessagePack spec doesn't limit map key types, there is a risk of a hash DoS.
 If you need to support other types for map keys, use `strict_map_key=False`.

 ### Performance tips

-CPython's GC starts when growing allocated object.
+CPython's GC starts when the number of allocated objects grows.
-This means unpacking may cause useless GC.
+This means unpacking may trigger unnecessary GC.
-You can use `gc.disable()` when unpacking large message.
+You can use `gc.disable()` when unpacking a large message.

-List is the default sequence type of Python.
+A list is the default sequence type in Python.
-But tuple is lighter than list.
+However, a tuple is lighter than a list.
 You can use `use_list=False` while unpacking when performance is important.